kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

 The first phase of [KEP-1845 Proposal](https://github.com/kubernetes-sigs/node-feature-discovery/blob/master/enhancements/1845-nfd-image-compatibility/README.md) introduced compatibility metadata to help container image authors describe compatibility requirements in a standardized way.
 This metadata is uploaded to the image registry alongside the image.
 Based on this container compatibility metadata, the compatibility scheduler plugin automatically analyzes the compatibility requirements of container images, filters suitable nodes for scheduling, and ensures that containers run on compatible nodes.

+### Goals

+- Implement an image compatibility scheduling plugin based on NFD to schedule Pods to compatible nodes, providing a production-ready scheduling extension for tracking image compatibility requirements.
+- Enhance NFD to implement an NFG update API targeted at specific nodes (node-granular updates) rather than triggering a full node scan.

+### Non-Goals

+- Making image compatibility scheduling plugin a hard requirement for the NFD usage.
+- Cover applications ABI compatibility.

 ## Proposal

 ### User Stories